TamasKn/kraken2-guide/index.md

 ### **1. Installation**
-- Follow the instructions to install Kraken2 from [Kraken2 GitHub](https://github.com/DerrickWood/kraken2)
+- Follow the instructions to install Kraken2 from [GitHub](https://github.com/DerrickWood/kraken2)

 - See [more details](https://ccb.jhu.edu/software/kraken2/) and publications about Kraken2.
 - Kraken2 needs to be installed in its own repository folder, then scripts can be copied to another location if preferred.
 - Scripts: `kraken2`, `kraken2-build`, `kraken2-inspect`

 ### **2. Build the Database**
-This guide uses SILVA-138 SSURef-NR99 database, but Kraken2 has several other built-in databases and able to create from [external sources](https://benlangmead.github.io/aws-indexes/k2).
+This guide uses SILVA-138 SSURef-NR99 database, but Kraken2 has several other built-in reference and able to create from [external sources](https://benlangmead.github.io/aws-indexes/k2).

 - **Create a database directory:**
    ```bash